jj-zhu/jj-zhu.github.io/file/phd_berlin_2.md

 # Examples of topics include

 * Optimal transport (and gradient flow) applications in machine learning and optimization
-* Robust optimization, stochastic optimization
+* Probabilistic machine learning, Bayesian inference, generative models
 * Robustness and generalization in ML
 * Causal inference
-* Dynamical systems modeling and optimization
-* Interfacing learning theory and optimization
+* Robust optimization, stochastic optimization

 # What we offer